SF-WDI-LABS/tunely-angular/docs/sprint2.md

 * `POST` data from a form to save Albums into our database

 1. let's get some real data to our client.
-1. remove the `vm.albums` hard-coded data in `app.js`
-1. All of Angular is not loaded in every module, controller, and template.
+1. all of Angular is not loaded in every module, controller, and template.
 Instead, you have to include or "inject" the parts of angular or external angular modules into the parts of your app where you want to use them.
 1. to use `$http`, we first need to tell angular that we'd like to have it available in our controller by `inject`ing it. to do that, include this line above the controller function definition

   ```js